Home “Alone”: Small Space Hacks for Creating Privacy At Home

 Aug 31, 2016

-A Dozen Genius Ways to Organize Under the Sink
+6 Genius Ways to Organize Under the Sink

 The area under your kitchen or bathroom sink can sometimes feel like an island of lost products.
 And it will never get any better, until you actually take the steps to sort it out and install some (potentially temporary) organization solutions.
-Here, a dozen ideas to get your cabinets in order.
+Here, half a dozen ideas to get your cabinets in order.
 Put one or more of these into place, and you’ll be rewarded with a storage area that looks better (good for your heart) and works better (good for your mind).

 Aug 31, 2016